casper-astro/tutorials_devel/docs/tutorials/skarab/tut_spec/tut_spec.md

 ## Setup ##

-This tutorial comes with a completed model file, a compiled bitstream, ready for execution on Skarab, as well as a Python script to configure the Skarab and make plots.
+This tutorial comes with a completed model file, a compiled bitstream, ready for execution on SKARAB, as well as a Python script to configure the SKARAB and make plots.
 [Here](https://github.com/casper-astro/tutorials_devel/tree/master/skarab/tut_spec)

 ## Spectrometer Basics ##